 saying, "What business do we have with each other, Jesus of Nazareth?
 Have You come to destroy us?
 I know who You are--the Holy One of God!"Mark 1:24(NASB)

-The first twenty verses of Mark's gospel catapult us through the tumultuous ministry of John the Baptist, Christ's baptism and His temptation in the wilderness, into the beginning of His public ministry, with the calling of His first disciples, on the shore of the Galilee.
+The first twenty verses of Mark's Gospel catapult us through the tumultuous ministry of John the Baptist, Christ's baptism, His temptation in the wilderness, and the beginning of His public ministry, with the calling of His first disciples on the shore of the Galilee.

 Why did the demon-possessed man cry out in this way?
 Why did he reveal the identity of Christ so early in His ministry?
-Well, Jesus is the incarnate Word, and the word of God is living and powerful.
+Because Jesus is the incarnate Word and the Word of God is living and powerful.
 It is authoritative and disconcerting.
-It uncovers hidden evil by placing its finger on the pulse of fallen humanity - and God's word is sharper than any two-edged sword.
+It uncovers hidden evil by placing its finger on the pulse of fallen humanity, and God's Word is sharper than any two-edged sword.

 In recognising the purity of the holy One of God, the demonic man responded with an abusive remark.
 It was an admission that light has no fellowship with darkness and evil cannot commune with good.
 He confessed that righteousness cannot partner with lawlessness nor unbelievers with a holy God.

 His 'confession' demonstrates that even demons 'believe' and they tremble.
 But Christ was not sent in the likeness of angels to give help to heavenly beings.
-Jesus came in the likeness of man.. to redeem the descendant of Abraham - and ALL who believe on His name WILL be saved.
+Jesus came in the likeness of man, to redeem the descendants of Abraham, and ALL who believe on His name WILL be saved.

-Heavenly Father, thank You that Jesus is the holy One of God, Who came in the likeness of human flesh, so that He could live a life of purity and truth, and offer that perfect life as the acceptable offering for the sin of the world.
-Thank You that He came to destroy the works of the devil and that His work on the cross and resurrection from the dead has won victory over sin, Satan, death and hell.
-Thank You that there is nothing in heaven, or earth or under the earth that is able to separate us from the love of God, which is in Christ Jesus our Lord, in Whose name we pray, AMEN.
+Heavenly Father, thank You that Jesus is the Holy One of God, Who came in the likeness of human flesh so that He could live a life of purity and truth and offer that perfect life as the acceptable offering for the sin of the world.
+He also came to destroy the works of the devil, and His work on the Cross and Resurrection from the dead has won victory over sin, Satan, death, and hell.
+Thank You that there is nothing in heaven, or earth, or under the earth, that is able to separate me from the love of God which is in Christ Jesus my Lord.
+In His name I pray, AMEN.